kubedb/cli/docs/guides/postgres/cli/cli.md

 `kubedb edit` command allows users to directly edit any KubeDB object.
 It will open the editor defined by _KUBEDB_EDITOR_, or _EDITOR_ environment variables, or fall back to `nano`.

-Lets edit an existing running Postgres database to setup [Scheduled Backup](/docs/backup.md).
+Lets edit an existing running PostgreSQL database to setup [Scheduled Backup](/docs/backup.md).
 The following command will open Postgres `postgres-demo` in editor.

 ```bash
 $ kubedb edit pg postgres-demo